 Harrison entered the list in 1880-1889 and reached its apex rank of #116 in the U.S. then, and is at #119 currently.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 The only other prominent alternative form of Harrison (#127 from current records) ranked in the Top 2000 is Harris (#1084 from current records).
 These forms of Harrison were at the top of their popularity in 2014 (adoption of 0.18%), except for the version Harris which has become less trendy.
-Harrison is the most fashionable birth name among these, with this name undergoing a rebound in popularity.
+Harrison is the most fashionable birth name among these.